 2. Cardiovascular Endurance

 Cardiovascular endurance or cardiorespiratory fitness is another dimension defined as the capacity of the circulatory and respiratory systems to effectively and efficiently transport blood and oxygen to the active muscles of the body.
 This is measured by suitable heart rate levels, lung capacity, and metabolic rate.
-Activities aimed at promoting cardiovascular endurance include brisk walking, jogging, running, dancing, swimming, and biking, as well as playing certain sports such as basketball, lawn tennis, and badminton, or performing aerobic activities, among others.
+Examples of activities aimed at promoting cardiovascular endurance include brisk walking, jogging, running, sprinting, dancing, swimming, and biking, as well as playing certain sports such as basketball, volleyball, football or soccer, lawn tennis, and badminton, or performing aerobic activities, among others.

 3. Balance

 Balance enables an individual to sustain equilibrium or to maintain the line of gravity of his or her body within the base of support with minimal to zero posture sway.
 Note that there are two types of balance: static and dynamic.
 Static balance is about maintaining equilibrium when stationary or while at rest.
 Dynamic balance is involved in maintaining equilibrium when moving.
+Both are important in sports and activities like gymnastics, surfing, martial arts, and snowboarding.
 Examples of activities aimed at developing this dimension of physical fitness include lower-body strength training, Pilates exercises, and yoga.

 4. Flexibility

 Flexibility is determined by the capacity to perform bodily movements in a different range of motions or to move the joints within their respective full range of motion.
-Improving and maintaining flexibility also improve balance and mobility, while also allowing an individual to perform other physical activities without the risk of injury or pain.
-Stretching exercises, Pilates workouts, and yoga can help promote and improve this dimension.
+Improving and maintaining flexibility also improves balance and mobility, while also allowing an individual to perform other physical activities without the risk of injury or pain.
+Flexibility becomes more particularly important for adults because it helps in improving posture, maintaining static balance, and enhancing general mobility.
+Examples of stretching exercises, Pilates workouts, and yoga can help promote and improve this dimension.

 5. Coordination

-Coordination is the ability to combine and control multiple movements at once with effectiveness and efficiency.
-Note that this dimension of physical fitness is complex because it also requires good balance, physical strength, and flexibility.
-It is also an essential component of different sports.
+Coordination is the ability to combine and control multiple movements of different body parts or muscle groups at once with effectiveness and efficiency.
+It is worth noting that this dimension of physical fitness is complex because it also requires good balance, physical strength, and flexibility.
+It is also an essential component of different sports and other activities.
+These include ball sports like basketball and soccer, as well as activities like dancing and martial arts.
 Some examples of activities aimed at developing coordination include obstacle course training, specific agility training, and other types of balance and strength exercises.